Filing Your Taxes Late? Find Out if You’ll be Penalized

-If you overslept on the Tax Day deadline, it’s best to file as soon as possible to avoid raking up additional fees and increasing the amount due.
+If you overslept on the tax-filing deadline day, it’s best to file as soon as possible to avoid raking up additional fees and increasing the amount due.
 It’s possible to incur two penalties: one for filing late and one for paying late.
 Both of these penalties can accrue interest.

 Taxpayers that don’t file on time will probably owe interest and penalties.

-Depending on how much you owe, a failure-to-file penalty may be 5% of the amount for each month that your tax return is late, up to a maximum of 25% of the unpaid taxes.
-It’s also important to note that partial months are treated as full months and you can’t pay interest or fees on part of a month — you’ll still get hit with the full 5%.
-If the amount you owe is on the smaller side, but you file income tax returns more than 60 days after the due date, the minimum penalty will be $435 or 100% of your unpaid taxes, and you’ll pay the lesser amount.
+Depending on how much you owe, a failure-to-file penalty may be 5% of that amount for each month that your tax return is late, up to a maximum penalty of 25% of the unpaid taxes.
+It’s also important to note that partial months are treated as full months and you can’t pay interest or fees on part of a month — you’ll still get hit with the full 5%, even if you are just a few days past the start of a new month.
+If the amount you owe is on the smaller side, but you file income tax returns more than 60 days after the due date, the minimum penalty will be either $435 or 100% of your unpaid taxes, and you’ll pay the lesser amount.

-If you know you’re going to be late, even a couple of days late, the best thing you can do is file an extension to prevent penalties.
-Use the IRS Free File to request an automatic tax-filing extension with the Form 4868.
+If you know you’re going to be late — even by just a couple of days — the best thing you can do is file an extension to prevent penalties.
+Use the IRS Free File to request an automatic tax-filing extension with Form 4868.

 Normally, the IRS could fine you with a failure-to-pay penalty if you don’t pay your taxes by the annual due date.
 Filing an extension doesn’t extend the time to pay by the original due date — it only extends the time you have to file.